ETAP 623 Spring 2021 Design Project Agenda

 - Create objectives for each unit on the intro page, aligning them to your plan - particularly your instructional curriculum maps - making sure they are properly sequenced and connected.
 See General_Suggestions_and_Feedback#Common_Issues

-- Start to draft one learning unit in preparation of the developmental tryout.
+- Start to draft one learning unit in preparation for the developmental tryout.

 - Finish drafting one of your learning units/lessons

 - Review the Evaluation criteria.
 Is your first unit/lesson draft ready for the developmental tryout next coming week?
 You will partner with a classmate to try out each other's unit 1 instructional materials.